-The Parent Coaches are dedicated to the development of confident, competent and adaptable young people who are willing to lead and who play (or work) well with others.
+The coaches are dedicated to the development of confident, competent and adaptable young people who are willing to lead and who play (or work) well with others.
 Unlike professional sports and professional athletes, with their emphasis on winners and losers, the focus of youth sports is to provide yet another environment for teaching and learning and having fun, where being a “winner” does not require a corresponding “loser” and, at the end of the day, the measure of an athlete’s success is not determined by points on a scoreboard.
 We measure a player’s success by their growth in the development of their individual skills –athletic and social - and the extent to which they can integrate those skills into the fabric of the team.

 Participation on a Competitve team requires a time commitment.
 The Coaches and Trainers will be there for practices and we expect the same commitment from the players.
 Weekly practices and clinics will begin in June and twice-a-week practices will start in July.
 The teams will play in two or three tournaments in August in preparation for the season, which runs September through November.
 On most weekends during the season the team will play two games a weekend, one on Saturday and one on Sunday.
 Home games and practices are hosted in Santa Clara, while away games could be played in San Jose, Palo Alto, Santa Cruz and Holister.